JamesVeug/InscryptionAPI/docs/wiki/index.md

 		        .SetAct1();
 ```

-## Adding a Custom Pelt
+## Pelts

-This API supports adding a custom pelt to be sold by the trapper and traded by the trader.
+This API supports adding a custom pelt to be sold by the Trapper and Traded by the trader.

 ```csharp
 CardInfo bonePeltInfo = CardManager.New(PluginGuid, "Bone Pelt", "Bone Pelt", 0, 2);